 Finally, holistic, multidisciplinary care was requested by patients and health professionals in both countries, which is consistent with larger quantitative research (Schoultz et al., 2016; Mikocka-Walus et al., 2018).
 Both countries recommend integrated approach to IBD care in their IBD Standards (Pavli et al., 2016; IBDUK, 2015), however, the practice has not yet fully followed the guidelines, particularly regarding access to mental health providers but also other allied health practitioners (Mikocka-Walus et al., 2018).
 It is important to promote multidisciplinary care as the current best practice in chronic illness in general (Grone and Garcia-Barbero, 2001) and IBD specifically where it is increasingly being shown as not only improving patient outcomes but also reducing healthcare costs (Sack et al., 2012).

-Strengths and limitations
+Limitations

-Including samples of patients and health professionals from two countries, including representatives of several disciplines and working in both the public and private services, was the study strength as was its approach to ensuring richness of the data and its trustworthiness.
 The limitations of the study include slight differences in methodologies applied, including a different approach to identifying people with anxiety/depression.
 While the data for both samples were analysed using a thematic analysis, we utilised two versions of thematic analysis.
 Nevertheless, similar themes appeared in both types of analysis.

 Conclusion